wizardoutofwater/sequelize-artist/readme.md

 album_id
 ```

+Also Create an user model to sign up and login and the user is the only one that can modify or add data to the database.

 There is also a server.js file for the endpoints that need to be created:

 Check the file to see which endpoints will need to be defined.